 What Do You Think Is Stress in Your Daily Life?
 Stress is not just a mental illness.
-It is not merely a disease of your brain and not always mean that you have a serious psychiatric disorder.
-It is a multi-factorial disorder including general physical wellness, issues related t...
+It is not merely a disease of your brain and does not always mean that you have a serious psychiatric disorder.
+It is a multifactorial disorder including general physical wellness, issues related to chronic disease...
 Read Article

 Query: Hi doctor, I get a type of anxiety and fear of going out somewhere.
 Six years ago, when I was in high school some guy gave me something to smoke.
 I did not know what it was.
 That day, I went home and I was high.
 The next morning I woke up fine and went to school.
 After some time, I started to feel l...
 Read Full »

 Query: Hello doctor, My father suffered a stroke seven years ago, that got the right side of his body numb and non-functioning.
 But, after all these years, he constantly refers to a pain in his left leg.
 Can you tell me what would give him relief from this pain?
 I am attaching his latest reports here.
 Read Full »

 Do you have a question on Substance Abuse or Rape Trauma Syndrome?Ask a Doctor Online